 - Speech Recognition - The ability to identify and understand the speech of another person.

 - Speech Clarity - The ability to speak clearly so others can understand you.

 - Near Vision - The ability to see details at close range (within a few feet of the observer).

-What Sales Agents, Financial Services Should Be Interested In
+What Securities, Commodities, and Financial Services Sales Agents Should Be Interested In

 - Enterprising - Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 - Conventional - Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.